Constraints on systems development may include such factors as:

 The alternative that goes beyond simply solving the problem in question and focuses instead on systems that contain many extra features users may desire is referred to as a:

-A. low-end alternative.
+A. low-end solutions.

 Which of the following is a true statement regarding high-end alternatives?